14 Dec 2020

 PSP has been approved for clinical use in Japan and China since the 1970s.(1)

 A recent review of 41 studies into the immunity-boosting benefits of turkey tail made some impressive conclusions.
 It found evidence across the different studies to show that PSP enhances immune cell function.
 PSP also seems to boost the ability of microphages to perform phagocytosis (the process by which microphages engulf or ‘eat’ invading pathogens).(1)

 What’s more, it increases the function of cytokines, tiny proteins involved in immune cell signalling, and can improve the unpleasant side-effects of chemotherapy.(1)

-As with many natural medicinal plants, we still need more research to fully confirm the effects of turkey tail on the human immune system before we can truly recognize it as an immunity treatment across the world.(1)
+As with many natural medicinal plants, we still need more research to fully confirm the effects of turkey tail on the human immune system before we can truly recognise it as an immunity treatment across the world.(1) → See Medicinal Mushroom Products